Angela Rye: Career

-Rye is one of few recurring guests on The Breakfast Club radio show.
-On December 6, 2016, She was invited by Charlamagne The God (real name Lenard McKelvey) after he received backlash from tweeting that he wished women of color had a platform "like Tomi Lahren did".
+Rye was one of several recurring guests on The Breakfast Club radio show.
+On December 6, 2016, she was invited by Charlamagne The God (real name Lenard McKelvey) after he received backlash from tweeting that he wished women of color had a platform "like Tomi Lahren did".
 In January 2017, she made her first appearance on The Breakfast Club and frequented the show regularly, often discussing the Trump administration and other pop culture topics.
-As of October 2024, Rye continues to serve as a guest host of The Breakfast Club.
+Rye served in an interim repeated guest spot on The Breakfast Club until the program hired co-hosts Loren LoRosa and Jess Hilarious.
+Rye last appeared on the radio program in October 2025.